-Murrup Biik is a public art collaborative created by Aunty Kim Wandin and Christine Joy.
+Murrup Biik is a public art partnership created by Aunty Kim Wandin and Christine Joy.

 Our design work is committed to active philosophy of reciprocal relationship with Country which includes: